iclr-blogposts/2024/_posts/2024-05-07-rlhf-without-rl.md

     </div>
 </div>
 <div class="caption">
-    Original evaluation of DPO on small-scale models and datasets.
+    Original evaluation<d-cite key="rafailov2023direct"/> of DPO on small-scale models and datasets.
     Left: TL;DR summarization win rates vs.
     human-written summaries, using GPT-4 as evaluator.
 DPO exceeds PPO’s best-case performance on summarization, while being more robust to changes in the sampling